masonphung/fraud_transaction_detection/README.md

 **Questions this system is built to answer:**

-1. Can fraudulent transactions be detected within milliseconds of being initiated — before the payment clears?
+1. Can fraudulent transactions be detected within milliseconds of being initiated, before the payment clears?
 2. Which fraud patterns (account takeover, card testing, merchant collusion, geographic anomaly) are most prevalent and how do they trend over time?
 3. Can precision be held high enough (>95%) to avoid material disruption to legitimate customer spend?
 4. Does a daily automated retraining cycle keep the model performant as fraud patterns shift?